 Landing pages capture data more effectively than forms placed on regular websites because there’s less distractions available — no navigation, offers or content to take attention away from a sign-up form is present.

 Helpfully, AWeber lets you design simple landing pages that can be easily used in conjunction with advertising campaigns (reducing the need to rely on fairly pricey third-party solutions to create them).

-The landing page builder is very straightforward to use, a decent range of templates is available (148 at time of time of writing), and you can make use of some free stock photos and 24 different web fonts when designing your page.
+The landing page builder is very straightforward to use, a decent range of templates is available (around 162 at time of time of writing), and you can make use of some free stock photos19 regular fonts and 24 different web fonts when designing your page.

 All AWeber plans let you add Google Analytics to your landing pages, which is useful for assessing the general performance of advertising campaigns.
 However, if you want to evaluate ad campaigns using a Facebook Pixel, you’ll need to be on a ‘Plus’ or ‘Unlimited’ plan to do so.

 You can also purchase a domain via AWeber which you can then connect to your landing page — technically this gives you a simple website as part of your AWeber subscription.

 Perhaps most interestingly, you can actually use AWeber’s landing pages for ecommerce purposes: they let you take payments, accept donations and even set up recurring subscriptions.

 (This feature is powered by Stripe, which applies a transaction fee of 2.9% plus $0.30 USD to each sale; AWeber charges you an additional 0.6% transaction fee on its ‘Plus’ and ‘Unlimited’ plans and 1% on the ‘Lite’ and ‘Free’ ones).

 Whilst AWeber’s ecommerce functionality is not going to compare with that available from dedicated ecommerce platforms like BigCommerce and Shopify any time soon, it’s definitely a nice-to-have.